-INTERNET SAFETY
+INTERNET SAFETY PLAN

 Ways tech-savvy teens get around the best parental controls:

-A. Get a second secret phone, with or without a cell plan.
-Counter by not allowing your teen to have those USB chargers.
+Get a second secret phone, with or without a cell plan.
+Counter this by not allowing your teens to have those USB chargers.
 Only parents can charge devices in their bedroom.
 The second phone's battery will run out, making it useless.
 Ask schools not to allow children to charge phones.
+Have social media accounts that parents follow, as well as fake accounts called finstas, that parents are unaware of.
+Counter by using photos from the child's accounts to do Google photo searches, looking for fake accounts.
+Use the library, a friend's home computer, or borrow a friend's phone.
+Get to know your child's friends and parents.
+Encourage friends to come to your house instead.
+Encourage libraries to have teen computers with heavy controls and limit access to adult-only computers.

-Other good resources on Internet Safety:
+Other resources on Internet safety.

 SafeyDetectives.com